BopAnalytics/CapstoneCyclistic/README.md

 Based on my analysis, I'd recommend for management to encourage casual members to convert into regular members.
 Casual members are using the services more than regular members.

 1. Seasonal Membership: Summer (May to August), Fall (September to November), Winter (December to February), Spring (March to April)
-2. Waterfront Promotion: Setting up an advertissement campaign that is by the water at Streeter Dr & Grand Ave
+2. Waterfront Promotion: Setting up an advertisement campaign that is by the water at Streeter Dr & Grand Ave